TheCryOfSamMcGee/HeroWarsAutoplay/README.md

 Donations:

-I do have a full-time job that pays reasonably well, but my ex-wife left and tried to take our toddler son (and cash along the way).
+I do have a full-time job, but my ex-wife left and tried to take our toddler son too.
 I made sure she failed, but I don't have much free time or cash now from the legal battle, so if you like these scripts, please feel free to donate!
 Thank you again for your support.

 | Paypal | CashApp |